GoTeamEpsilon/angular-to-react-redux/README.md

 }
 ```

-At this point, you may be thinking _"wait, why are you copying the data from Redux in the form rather than using it directly?
+At this point, you may be thinking _"wait, why are you copying the data from Redux into the local state/form rather than using it directly?
 Isn't the point of Redux to encapsulate _all_ application state?"_.
 Good question.
-As with most things in software engineering, it is not always the best to be a purist.
+As with most things in software engineering, it is always to be able to break the rules when it's justified.
 Should state such as `{ showForm: true/false }` (determines whether to render the form or not) and `{ cachedForm: this.props.info }` (holds a cache of the form state if the user hits cancel) be put into the Redux store or just be local to the component?
 It depends.
-In our case, this state doesn't need to application wide so Redux is only storing things that are domain-centric rather than domain-centric and UI-centric.
+In our case, this state doesn't need to be application wide so Redux is only storing things that are domain-centric rather than domain-centric and UI-centric.
 These things will often come down to requirements and what the opinions are of your resident seasoned Redux enthusiast(s).

 Service Layer
 =============

 ### 🌿 Store

 In Angular v1, application-wide state is put into services so that directive controllers can CRUD it.
 In React/Redux, all application-wide state is put into the store, an object tree.
-As shown in the above section components access the store via containers and parent components passing it to them.
+As shown in the above section, components access the store via containers and parent components passing it to them.
 Components can alter said state by invoking module functions that containers and parent components pass down.

 One key difference between Angular v1 application-wide state in services and Redux store is that state mutation is not allowed.
 While this sounds weird and scary at first, you _can_ change this state but it must be done in a very specific way.
 The easiest way to think about this is whenever you update the store, you simply clone the object, mutate the clone to your heart's content, and send that to the store.